lechium/Breezy/README.md

    [meta setValue:[NSNumber numberWithBool:TRUE] forKey:@"_canAutoAccept"];
 ```

-This used to be short circuited until a recent PR from Ethan Arbuckle.
-Consent is now handled properly, but currently undocumented.
-I will get this up to date as soon as possible, for now the documentation here continues on after consent is received.

 ### Handling consent

 Consent is only necessary if the user sending the file isn't identical to a user account signed in to your AppleTV.